MicrosoftDocs/Advertising-docs/BingAds/scripts/guides/multi-account-access.md

 But first you need to call the [accounts](../reference/AccountsApp.md#accounts) method to select the accounts you want to process.
 For information about using `accounts()` to filter the list of accounts, see [Listing the accounts you have access to](#listing-the-accounts-you-have-access-to).

-After getting an account call the `select()` method to make the account the current account.
+After getting an account, call the `select()` method to make the account the current account.
 The following example shows this process.

 ```javascript
 function main() {